-2. As of the date of the financial report published, the Group has not adopted the following new publication, revision, and amendment or interpretation of the standards announced by the International Accounting Standards Board but not yet approved by the FSC.
+3. As of the date of the financial report published, the Group has not adopted the following new publication, revision, and amendment or interpretation of the standards announced by the International Accounting Standards Board but not yet approved by the FSC.

-Item New releases / amendments / revisions of the Standards and Interpretations The effective date announced by the International Accounting Standards Board 1 Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined by "Investment in Associates and Joint Ventures" - Assets sold or invested in by the "International investors and their associates or joint ventures.
-Accounting Standards Board (IASB).
-2 IFRS 17 "Insurance Contracts" January 1, 2021 3 Definition of business (Amendment to IFRS 3) January 1, 2020 4 Definitions of "Significance" (Amendments to IAS 1 and 8) January 1, 2020
+Item New releases / amendments / revisions of the Standards and The effective date

+Interpretations announced by the

+International

+Accounting

+Standards Board

+1 Amendments to IFRS 10 "Consolidated Financial Statements" To be determined

+and IAS 28 "Investment in Associates and Joint Ventures" - by the

+Assets sold or invested in by investors and their associates or "International

+joint ventures.
+Accounting

+Standards Board

+(IASB).

+2 IFRS 17 "Insurance Contracts" January 1, 2021